ocaml/opam/doc/pages/FAQ.md

 Yes.
 Use:

 ```
-opam switch export file.export  # from the previous switch
+opam switch export <file.export> --switch <old switch>
-opam switch <new switch>
+opam switch import <file.export> --switch <new switch>
-opam switch import file.export
 ```

-OPAM might fail if you had packages installed that are not compatible with the OCaml version in your new switch.
-In that case, you'll need to remove them from the `file.export` file by hand (the format is straight-forward, one line per package).
+The file format is human-readable, so you are free to edit the file before doing the `import` if you need to customise the installation.

 ---

-#### 🐫  I installed a package by hand / used ``ocamlfind remove`` / fiddled with the installed packages and OPAM is out of sync.
+#### 🐫  I installed a package by hand / used ``ocamlfind remove`` / fiddled with the installed packages and opam is out of sync.
 Help !

-Don't panic.
-OPAM assumes it's controlling what's below `~/.opam/<switch>`, but there are several ways you can recover:
+Don't panic. opam assumes it's controlling what's below `~/.opam/<switch>`, but there are several ways you can recover:
 * `opam remove --force` will run the uninstall instructions even if the package is not registered as installed.
 Then retry `opam install`.